Angrboda leaning from behind on her father's shoulder from behind as he is smiling iting at the table.

 "What?"
 I asked.

 "She was well known," Bjorn smiled, "her eyes lit up the caverns brighter than any of the gems hanging from its walls.
-She lit them up with her kindness.
+They were so kind.
 Her eyes were famous.
 All around folk talked about how honest they were.
-If you had a good soul, they would twinkle brightly like the heart of a star; if not, they dulled to the warmth of your hearth with compassion.
+If you had a good soul, her eyes twinkled brightly like the heart of a star; if not, they dulled to the warmth of your hearth.

 Angrboda stares as the cat turns into a dwarf and the cat in the background take a double take.